Skip to content

 dbPathstringundefinedFile path for saving/restoring the database

-dbFormat"json" | "dpack" | "binary""json"Serialization format
+dbFormat"json" | "dpack" | "binary""binary"Serialization format

 WARNING